Suri123-dot/Air-Cargo-Project/README.md

 Determined that Route ID 8 is the busiest, requiring increased aircraft capacity.

 Found that 60% of long-distance routes lack complimentary services for Economy Plus customers.

+## How to Use
+SQL Queries:

+Navigate to the SQL Queries folder.

+Run the SQL scripts in your MySQL Workbench to extract the necessary data.

+Power BI Visualizations:

+Open the Power BI files in Power BI Desktop to view the visualizations.

+Presentation:

+Open the PowerPoint file to view the presentation designed for top-level management.